 The Needs Assessment considered whether public services are necessary to complement activities intended to address housing.
-Temporary Housing, Housing Counseling, Information and Referral Services, Legal Services, Transportation Services, and Case Management Services may be necessary for the households eligible for the Forest Park Optional Relocation Program.
+Temporary Housing, Housing Counseling, Information and Referral Services, Legal Services, Transportation Services, and Case Management Services may be necessary for the households eligible for the Forest Park Optional Relocation Program and the Housing Relocation Services Program in conjunction with the Voluntary Housing Buyout Program.
 DCCED has translated disaster/earthquake relief and recovery information into Spanish and Hmong for the Forest Park residents.
 DCCED may continue to translate disaster recovery information into the necessary foreign languages for the residents with Limited English Proficiency, as well as, the American Sign Language and Braille, as needed.
-DCCED addressed how these services are to be made accessible to individuals with wide-ranging disabilities including mobility, sensory, developmental, emotional, and other impairments by working with the Municipality of Anchorage/Office of Emergency Management & the Anchorage Health Department, as well as with local Social Service Providers, such as The Salvation Army, NeighborWorks Alaska, and Rural Alaska Community Action Program.
+DCCED addressed how these services are to be made accessible to individuals with wide-ranging disabilities including mobility, sensory, developmental, emotional, and other impairments by working with the Municipality of Anchorage/Office of Emergency Management and the Anchorage Health Department, as well as, with local Social Service Providers, such as The Salvation Army, NeighborWorks Alaska, and Rural Alaska Community Action Program.